UoB-HPC/SimEng/docs/sphinx/index.rst

 - Fast, typically 4-5X faster than gem5
 - Easy to use and modify to model desired microarchitecture configurations.
 New cores can be configured in just a few hours
 - Scalable, from simple scalar microarchitectures up to the most sophisticated, superscalar, out-of-order designs
-- Capable of supporting a wide range of instruction set architectures (ISAs), starting with AArch64 but eventually including RISC-V, x86, POWER, etc.
+- Capable of supporting a wide range of instruction set architectures (ISAs), starting with AArch64 and RISC-V, but eventually including x86, POWER, etc.
 - Accurate, aiming for simulated cycle times being within 5-10% of real hardware
 - Open source, with a permissive license to enable collaboration across academia and industry

 SimEng places an emphasis on performance and ease of use, whilst maintaining a clean, modern, simple and well-documented code base.
-For example, the current out-of-order (OoO) model is implemented in around 10,000 lines of simple C++, with another 16,000 lines or so implementing the specifics of the AArch64 ISA, and around 19,000 lines of code in the accompanying test suite.
+For example, the current out-of-order (OoO) model is implemented in around 10,000 lines of simple C++, with another 17,000 and 3,000 lines or so implementing the specifics of the AArch64 and RISC-V ISAs respectively, and around 27,000 lines of code in the accompanying test suite.
 SimEng should be simple to read and understand, making it ideal to modify to your requirements and include it in your projects.

 Features